MoritzLost/ProcessWireDev/site/05-data-structures-and-workflows/02-building-display-options-processwire.md

 This is a pretty simplistic example, but consider the following takeaways:

 - The editor may only choose between two headline levels (even though it would be trivial to add more if needed).
 Just because there are six levels of headlines in HTML, doesn't mean those are all relevant to the editor.
 The fewer options there are, the easier it is to understand them, especially for non-technical editors.
 In this case, only two levels of hierarchy are needed, so only two are provided.
-Note also that the the options start at `h2` since the page title is used for the `h1` and there should only be one of those on a page.
+Note also that the options start at `h2` since the page title is used for the `h1` and there should only be one of those on a page.
 - The two options are labelled semantically, not technically.
-Even though the underlying implementation of the option is done in terms of the heading level, the option's semantical meaning is expressed in terms of section hierarchy.
+Even though the underlying implementation of the option is done in terms of the heading level, the option's semantic meaning is expressed in terms of section hierarchy.
 This way, the option is immediately intuitive.

 ## Example 2 – Image width selector